 And did they, do, did they make that request?
 The application normally talks down the stack to the Nick in the client device, or is there a new way to transport that information to the AP and then the AP will trigger it?

-We introduce this mural in a mechanism that was defined in rev MD, and this mechanism allows the application in a client device to send flows in the app link with the, they want using the right access categories and user priorities.
+We introduce this mural in a mechanism that was defined in rev MD, and this mechanism allows the application in a client device to send flows in the app link with what they want using the right access categories and user priorities.
 And they P the Miros, the corresponding IP flows are flipping the source and destination.
 If I could say that on the downlink using what whatever treatment that was defined by the client on the downlink.

-So an applicant on the phone would have to talk to the client and the client’s Wi-Fi, Nick needs to meet this queue management standard, and then it could listen to that and forward it onto the yeah.
+So an applicant on the phone would have to talk to the client and the client’s Wi-Fi.
+Nick needs to meet this queue management standard, and then it could listen to that and forward it onto the yeah.

-So we believe this program is going to be eventually we don’t know how long it’s going to take, but I hope it will take very little widely adopted because QoS is one of the things that, that we need to continue to improve in Wi-Fi networks.
+So we believe this program is going to be eventually.
+We don’t know how long it’s going to take, but I hope it will take very little widely adopted.
+Because QoS is one of the things that we need to continue to improve in Wi-Fi networks.
 And at the end, we all want to deliver better quality of experience to our users.

 Do you foresee this being used across the board on client devices?
 I mean, even a little IOT device that’s Wi-Fi certified could also apply this QoS management.

 Yes.
 The answer is yes.
 I don’t know if, how quickly it will be adopted by IOT devices.
-But if the IOT devices are in an application and that required a special treatment, they should be using this.
+But if the IOT devices are in an application and that required a special treatment.
+They should be using this.

 So if they could deprioritize themselves, cause they really don’t need it.
 And the rest of the infrastructure could support that.
 Even if it was say a Soho or a small business that doesn’t have DCPS, they could use this mirroring to downshift them.

 They could, yeah, they could do that.
 Absolutely.
 Yes.